contentauth/c2pa-python/docs/context-settings.md

 The settings format is **JSON** only.
 Pass JSON strings to `Settings.from_json()` or `Context.from_json()`, and dictionaries to `Settings.from_dict()` or `Context.from_dict()`.
 The `from_dict()` methods convert Python dictionaries to a format compatible with the underlying native libraries.

-Notes:
+> [!NOTE]
-- All properties are optional.
+> - All properties are optional.
 If you don't specify a value, the SDK uses the default value.
-- If you specify a value of `null` (or `None` in a dict), the property is explicitly set to `null`, not the default.
+> - If you specify a value of `null` (or `None` in a dict), the property is explicitly set to `null`, not the default.
 This distinction is important when you want to override a default behavior.
-- For Boolean values, use JSON Booleans `true`/`false` in JSON strings, or Python `True`/`False` in dicts.
+> - For Boolean values, use JSON Booleans `true`/`false` in JSON strings, or Python `True`/`False` in dicts.

 The settings JSON schema is shared across all C2PA SDKs (Rust, C/C++, Python, and so on).
 For a complete reference to all properties, see the [SDK object reference - Settings](https://opensource.contentauthenticity.org/docs/manifest/json-ref/settings-schema).